Shohan093/Numerical-Methods-for-Differential-Equations/README.md

 # Numerical-Methods-for-Differential-Equations
 Numerical methods are used to find an approximation to those problems which are very difficult to solve symbolically.
 Codes are written in Python & MATLAB.
-For every algorithm an example has been used as well as a MATLAB live script or/and a jupyter notebook file has also been added to each folder to see the results for the example.
+For every algorithm an example has been used as well as a MATLAB live script or/and a jupyter notebook file has been added to each folder to see the results for the example.

 ## Table of Contents
 - Eulers Method